aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/add-watermark-psd-files/_index.md

 Here, `Color.fromArgb(50, 128, 128, 128)` creates a gray color with 50% opacity—perfect for a subtle signature.

-### Step 6: Set String Alignment for Your Watermark
+### Step 6: set string alignment for your watermark
 To ensure the watermark appears right at the center of the image, we’ll configure string alignment options.

 ```java